How exactly do you say butterfly in Italian?

 The butterflies

-Its pronunciation is similar to far-fahl-lah and it comes from the Latin word far-far, which should remind of the sound butterflies make when they flap their wings.
-Make sure the final -a doesn’t have a -y quality, as Italian vowel sounds are clean!
+Its pronunciation is similar to far-fahl-lah and it comes from the Latin word far-far, which is meant to evoke the sound butterflies make when they flap their wings.
+Make sure the final -a doesn’t have a -y quality, because Italian vowel sounds are clean!

 Questo bruco diventerà una bellissima farfalla.